 3. This tree is thought to have been planted by Zoroaster

-The tree has been cultivated for many years so its very difficult to be absolutely sure of its exact age.
-Local legend indicates that the tree was actually planted by none other than the Iranian prophet Zoroaster or Zarathustra.
+The tree has been cultivated for many years so it's very difficult to be absolutely sure of its exact age.
+The local legend indicates that the tree was actually planted by none other than the Iranian prophet Zoroaster or Zarathustra.

 As you might expect, the tree is a protected national monument.
 It is also one of the most popular attractions in the city of Abarkuh where it is located.